Franklin Falls and Snoqualmie Pass Wagon Road

 Given the trails’ attractive features and ease of access throughout the seasons, one should expect company.
 Those wishing a bit more solitude may wish to visit the falls early in the day or on a weekday.
 Do exercise caution along the river gorge, which occasionally drops precipitously just steps from the trail.
 The boot path above the falls poses significant risk and should only be attempted by the most sure-footed hikers.

 The main trail traces the South Fork Snoqualmie River, at this point merely a large creek, through heavy coniferous forest.
 As it climbs, the main trail affords frequent glimpses of the river chasing itself down rapids and small falls in the rocky gorge below.
 Although the trail is recommended for even small hikers, care should be exercised near ledges to prevent falls.
-Franklin Falls Trail, September 17, 2017.
+Franklin Falls Trail, Washington.

 Throughout its length, the trail rounds the gnarled feet of venerable old-growth western redcedars (Thuja plicata).
-Franklin Falls Trail, September 17, 2017.

 The Snoqualmie Pass Wagon Road, constructed in 1867, was the first road across the pass, following routes used by Native Americans to traverse the mountains.
 The trail climbs moderately through dense second-growth forest, clearly sprung up since the wagon road was decommissioned in favor of the 1915 Sunset Highway, of which Road 58 is a remnant.
 Because the Sunset Highway generally followed the same path as the wagon road, the wagon road trail crisscrosses Road 58 and never strays far from the whir of cars speeding to trailheads or on to the road’s current terminus at Snoqualmie Pass.